 Start by purchasing or making a few simple puppets and practicing.

-art of puppetry, which would be an ideal way to get into the
+Which would be an ideal way to get into the business.

 Check out these helpful resources to find out more about becoming a puppeteer: